Continue to site >

 Fixed Income Securities – The Multi-Strategy Fund may invest in Underlying Funds that invest primarily in fixed income securities of varying maturities and credit qualities including high-risk debt securities (or junk bonds).
 There are no limits on the level of investment in which the Multi-Strategy Fund may invest with respect to high-risk debt securities and there is no average weighted maturity of the securities in which the Multi-Strategy Fund must invest.
 The Underlying Funds may invest in fixed income securities denominated in foreign currencies.
 The Underlying Funds may also invest in derivative instruments, such as options, futures contracts, currency forwards or credit default swap agreements.

-Precious Metals –The Multi-Strategy Fund may invest in Underlying Funds that invest primarily in precious metals.
-The Multi-Strategy Fund may also invest in Underlying Funds that invest in mining and other precious metal related companies.
-The Multi-Strategy Fund may also invest in Publicly Traded Partnerships (PTPs) that invest in precious metals.
+Commodities – The Multi-Strategy Fund may invest in Underlying Funds that invest primarily in precious metals, and in energy-related and other commodities, including, but not limited to oil, natural gas and gasoline, and in mining and other commodity/precious metal related companies.
+The Multi-Strategy Fund may also invest in Publicly Traded Partnerships (PTPs) that invest in commodities.
 PTPs are traded on stock exchanges or markets such as the New York Stock Exchange and NASDAQ.
 They are generally treated as “pass-through” entities for tax purposes; they do not ordinarily pay income taxes, but pass their earnings on to unit holders.

 Cash (and cash equivalents) –The Multi-Strategy Fund may invest in short-term cash instruments including U.S. Treasury securities, repurchase agreements, short-term debt instruments, money market deposit accounts, and money market funds and ETFs that focus on investing in the foregoing.